- Center for Postsecondary Research; Educational Leadership and Policy Studies

 - (812) 856-8391

-Cindy Ann Kilgo is an Assistant Professor of Higher Education and Student Affairs at Indiana University.
+Cindy Ann Kilgo is an Associate Professor and Program Coordinator of Higher Education and Student Affairs at Indiana University.
+They are also a faculty affiliate with The Kinsey Institute.
 Their research areas include high-impact educational practices, the college experience for minoritized student populations, and the facilitation of institutional change processes toward more inclusive and equitable campus environments.
-Their research has been published in the Journal of College Student Development, Higher Education, Research in Higher Education, The Journal of Higher Education, and The Journal of Student Affairs Research and Practice, among other publication outlets.
-Their book, Supporting Success for LGBTQ+ Students: Tools for Inclusive Campus Practice, will be released in October 2020.
+Their research has been published in the Journal of College Student Development, Higher Education, Research in Higher Education, The Journal of Higher Education, Journal of Homosexuality, Journal of Diversity in Higher Education, and The Journal of Student Affairs Research and Practice, among other publication outlets.
+Their book, Supporting Success for LGBTQ+ Students: Tools for Inclusive Campus Practice, was released in October 2020.
+They were named the recipient of the 2021 Association for the Study of Higher Education (ASHE) Early Career Award and a 2022 recipient of the Indiana University Trustees Teaching Award.